 Marketing agencies must bring hybrid technical/creative proficiencies to the table that traditional small business can't afford or don't know how to deploy in-house.
 Agencies swell with institutional knowledge that grows with every client while corporate marketers are too bogged down by corporate mandates and quarterly objectives to notice emerging trends.

-In-house teams are hard pressed to ensure their talent pools reflect the depth and breadth of experience necessary to stay competitive.
+Meanwhile, in-house marketing departments are hard pressed to ensure their talent pools reflect the depth and breadth of experience necessary to stay competitive.
 Frankly, in-house marketing teams are at multiple disadvantages when it comes to keeping up with the pace of change in today's rapidly evolving marketing disciplines:

 - Lack of institutional knowledge